The Canada Life Assurance Company™, Canada’s first life insurance company, began in 1847 in Hamilton, Ontario.

 Canada Life introduces its first group policy.

-Edward W. Cox replaces his father George Cox as president of Canada Life, but passes away five months later.
+Edward W. Cox (pictured above) replaces his father George Cox as president of Canada Life, but passes away five months later.
 Edward is then succeeded by his brother, Herbert Coplin Cox.

 A total of 55 Canada Life employees enlist for overseas duty during the First World War.
 Four do not return.
 Under Herbert Coplin Cox, Canada Life avoids adding extra fees to the policies of those entering the armed forces.
 Also, people without policies serving overseas are still eligible for life insurance, with an extra premium because of the dangerous nature of work.
 No other company matches Canada Life’s offer.